ttreeagency/JsonApi/Documentation/basics/adapters.md

 - `CloudCreativity\LaravelJsonApi\Contracts\Adapter\HasManyAdapterInterface` for *to-many* relations.

 Again, if you use a common persistence layer you are likely to find that you can write generic classes to handle specific *types* of relationships.
-For examples see the Eloquent relation classes that are in the `CloudCreativity\LaravelJsonApi\Eloquent` namespace.
+For examples see the Doctrine relation classes that are in the `CloudCreativity\LaravelJsonApi\Doctrine` namespace.

-If you are extending the abstract adapter provided by this package, you can define relationships on your resource adapter in the same way as the Eloquent adapter.
+If you are extending the abstract adapter provided by this package, you can define relationships on your resource adapter in the same way as the Doctrine adapter.
 For example:

 ```php
 class Adapter extends AbstractAdapter